helmut-hoffer-von-ankershoffen/ceil/README.md

 ## Obstacles

+* Examples for setting up K8S on bare metal mostly outdated and/or incomplete or making undocumented assumptions or not using Ansible correctly => full rewrite
 * RBAC is rather new and not yet accounted for in deployment procedures of all tools and services => amend
-* Mosts ansible playbooks do not provide a teardown role => build yourself
+* Most ansible playbooks do not provide a teardown role => build yourself

 ## Additional references